OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 Steps:

-- Check if targetSdkVersion less than 19.
+- Check if `android:targetSdkVersion` less than 19.
 - Find exported Activities that extend the `PreferenceActivity` class.
-- Determine whether the method isValidFragment has been overridden.
+- Determine whether the method `isValidFragment` has been overridden.
-- If the app currently sets its targetSdkVersion in the manifest to a value less than 19 and the vulnerable class does not contain any implementation of isValidFragment then, the vulnerability is inherited from the PreferenceActivity.
+- If the app currently sets its `android:targetSdkVersion` in the manifest to a value less than 19 and the vulnerable class does not contain any implementation of `isValidFragment` then, the vulnerability is inherited from the `PreferenceActivity`.
-- In order to fix, developers should either update the targetSdkVersion to 19 or higher.
-Alternatively, if the targetSdkVersion cannot be updated, then developers should implement isValidFragment as described.
+- In order to fix, developers should either update the `android:targetSdkVersion` to 19 or higher.
+Alternatively, if the `android:targetSdkVersion` cannot be updated, then developers should implement `isValidFragment` as described.

 The following example shows an Activity that extends this activity: